Waiting for Remus to respond, it felt like my future hung upon his answer. Was I too bold, asking for a honeymoon without a wedding?

-"Is your first name Ted?"
+"Is your first name Theo?"
 I asked Boles, after boarding the Norwegian cruise ship and ordering the porters to stack my numerous trunks to the side of the bedroom in the luxurious suite.
-He had tipped the staff, 'unpacked' Maris and laid her on the bed.
+He had tipped the staff, unpacked Maris and laid her on the bed.
 I was about to leave.

 "I hope she's not mad at me when she wakes up," I heard him say.

 My hand slipped into a pocket and fingered a tiny vial.
-After directing me back to Maris' house and whispering names of servants for me to address, Evan had given me the vial, saying, "If Maris drinks this, she'll be so infatuated with Boles, she won't dare return, for his sake even more than hers."
+After directing me back to Maris's house and whispering names of servants for me to address, Evan had given me the vial, saying, "If Maris drinks this, she'll be so infatuated with Boles she won't dare return for his sake even more than hers."
 When I looked at him doubtfully, he said, "Do what you think best.
 Not Lupin.
 Not me.
 You."